Lokalise graphic of PHP localization

 echo gettext("welcome");

-The putenv() the function sets the environment variable of the LANG variable.
+• putenv() sets the environment variable for the chosen locale.

 msgid "welcome"